 If you like this, you might like:

-The Five Dysfunctions of a technology leadership team offers up some practical thoughts on how to help senior management and executive teams navigate critical stages of growth.
+Five challenges startup leadership teams face and how to avoid them offers up some practical thoughts on how to help senior management and executive teams navigate critical stages of growth.

 Beware the Illusion of Certainty explores the science behind uncertainty and how it impacts the brain.